Policies

 Editorial Use of AI

-Editors must also treat all submitted content, reviewer reports, and correspondence as confidential and must not upload any part of it into public AI platforms.
+Editors must also treat all submitted manuscripts, reviewer reports, and editorial communications as confidential information.

-If editors identify potential misuse of AI by authors or reviewers, they should report it to the journal’s Editor-in-Chief (EIC).
+If editors identify potential misuse of AI by authors or reviewers, the matter should be reported to the Editor-in-Chief for further investigation.